 - No dogs allowed.

 The NW PG bottom landing options cannot be seen from launch.
 In some conditions, especially if the wind has some North in it, it might not be possible to make the official fields.
 Be especially careful not to be caught out – there is a significant amount of forest to pass over!
 If in doubt, head out early to clear the forest!

-There are two official options; it is strongly advised that you familiarise yourself with these fields before flying for your own safety:
+There are two official options; it is strongly advised that you familiarize yourself with these fields before flying for your own safety:

 2) The Firing Range which is currently inactive.
-This field is narrow and has one metre high banks across it which can be obscured if the grass is long.
+This field is small, narrow and has one metre high banks across it which can be obscured if the grass is long.
 NB: the banks have deep holes at regular intervals into which the riflemen would lower themselves, take care to avoid these holes (and banks) when landing and when walking over the field.
 NB This is a small and technical field to land in, do look at it from below before considering whether to fly the hill or not!
 We may land in the fields either side of the Firing Range when they are not in crop.

-There is one official NW HG field (see the map above) – please do not use if the field is ploughed and beware of the power line.
+There is one official NW HG (& PG) field (see the map above) – please do not use if the field is ploughed and beware of the power line.